yylai/Flicklicious/README.md

 ## Notes

 - Had trouble setting up Pods.
 My ruby was outdated and ran into a lot of package issues :X
+- Still have trouble with creating and using icons on the tab bar.
+Can't seem to set the background color of tab bar and can't get the icon to use template mode (had to resort to use original image)

 ## License